 In 2005 he turned his attention to Wall Street.
 The Greed Merchants explored the high level of profits and compensation in the closed world of America's largest investment banks.
 Augar attributed this to what he called The Edge, an information advantage enjoyed by the banks as a result of a business model that often enabled them to act simultaneously for buyers, sellers and themselves.
 The Greed Merchants ends by repeating a call first made in Death of Gentlemanly Capitalism to break up the banks.

-In addition to his five books, Philip Augar has written many articles for the Financial Times and other publications.
-He was a non-executive board member at the Department for Education from 2004-2010, a position he now holds at the Home Office.
+In addition to his five books, Philip Augar has written many articles for the Financial Times and other publications and appears regularly on BBC radio and television.
+He was a non-executive board member at the Department for Education from 2004-2010 and at the Home Office from 2010-2014, where he was also Chairman of UK Border Agency in the months leading to its break up in 2013.
 He was a member of the cross-party Future of Banking Commission chaired by David Davies MP in 2010 and the same year advised the Scottish Parliament's inquiry into the banking crisis.
 He holds a doctorate in History and is a Visiting Fellow at·the Institute of Historical Research.
+He holds a non-executive position at KPMG.